There are seven recognized Great Dane Colors

-The six Great Dane Colors that are recognized as showable colors are Fawn, Brindle, Blue, Black, Harlequin and Mantle.
+The seven Great Dane Colors that are recognized as showable colors are Fawn, Brindle, Blue, Black, Harlequin, Mantle and Merle.

 What are Great Dane color "families" or "strains"?

 Generally Great Dane Breeders group the colors into 3 families, with Black sometimes used in any of the 3 families.

 - Fawn/Brindle - Fawns and Brindles are bred to each other, producing . . . no surprise . .
 Fawns or Brindles.
 Blacks are sometimes bred to Fawns or Brindles.

 - Blue - Blues are generally bred to Blues, producing all Blue puppies.
 Blacks are occasionally bred to Blues.